City Year 101: Math Interventions and Tutoring

 Syler Blaakman (left) and teammates in front of a CYP-created mural of Bethune School namesake Mary McLeod Bethune.

-Taryn Painter works with 10th grade algebra students at Kensington High School.
-Like Syler, she supports her students with overcoming math anxiety, particularly as students prepare to take their Keystone Exams.
-Throughout the year, Taryn has worked with her students on test-taking strategies to help break down complex problems into simple steps—for instance, rereading word problems and highlighting important pieces of information, or narrowing down multiple-choice questions to two possible answers.
-She has seen her students gradually gain confidence in their test-taking abilities throughout the year and become more comfortable with trying unfamiliar problems.
+Taryn Painter worked with 10th grade algebra students at Kensington High School.
+Like Syler, she supported her students with overcoming math anxiety, particularly as students prepared to take their Keystone Exams.
+Throughout the year, Taryn worked with her students on test-taking strategies to help break down complex problems into simple steps—for instance, rereading word problems and highlighting important pieces of information, or narrowing down multiple-choice questions to two possible answers.
+She observed her students gradually gain confidence in their test-taking abilities throughout the year and become more comfortable with trying unfamiliar problems.

 Taryn elaborates, “I still see some students have math anxiety, but it doesn’t freeze them as much as it has in the past.
 At the beginning of the year, a lot of students would go into panic mode if they didn’t immediately know how to solve a problem, but we’ve been able to work together to take it one step at a time.”